flucoma/flucoma-docs/doc/Sines.rst

 :control bandwidth:

-   The number of bins used to resynthesises a peak.
+   The number of bins used to resynthesise a peak.
 It has an effect on CPU cost: the widest is more accurate but more computationally expensive.
 It is capped at (fftSize / 2) + 1.

 :control detectionThreshold: